rmn388/flowers4refugees/_posts/2016-02-10-colorimeter.markdown

 With a database of calibration measurements, we now have a set of known values to compare new measurements too.

 ##Finishing Touches
-Aftr setting a Raspberry Pi as the brains the last step was to create an interface and assemble all of the components into the case, for the "button" to take a measurement I mounted the sensor on springs so a small amount of pressure on the front complete a circuit and trigger the measurement.
-An LCD screen displays the RGB and hex values of the measured color, and an RGB led recreates the color.
+The last step was to create an interface and assemble all of the components into the case, for the "start button" I mounted the sensor on springs, with another spring and screw arranged so that a small amount of pressure on the front will make them touch and complete a circuit to trigger the measurement function.
+An LCD screen displays the RGB and hex values of the measured color, and an RGB led lights up in the measured color.
+After testing across 3 different screens that colorimeter is over 97% accurate.

 ![Everything all snug in the case.](/assets/article_images/2016-02-10-colorimeter/colorimeter-innards.jpg)